Travel Reimbursement for Specialty Care

 The Prime Travel Benefit reimburses reasonable travel expensesAmounts you pay when traveling to and from your appointment.
 This includes mileage, meals, tolls, parking, lodging, local transportation, and tickets for public transportation. for a qualified trip by a TRICARE Prime enrollee.

-Does Your Trip Qualify for the Prime Travel Benefit?
+Does your trip qualify for the Prime Travel Benefit?

 • You, as the patient,

-• Aren't an active duty service member (ADSM).
+• Aren’t an active duty service member

 • Aren’t an active duty family member living with your active duty sponsor on orders in Alaska and Hawaii.
 Contact your nearest military hospital or clinic to see if you might qualify for a separate overseas travel benefit program.

-• Your PCM refers you for non-emergency, medically necessaryTo be medically necessary means it is appropriate, reasonable, and adequate for your condition. care covered by TRICARE.
+• Your PCM refers you for medically necessaryTo be medically necessary means it is appropriate, reasonable, and adequate for your condition. nonemergency care covered by TRICARE.

 • A trip for health services not covered by TRICARE doesn’t qualify for reimbursement.